 Burn Day Information

-- Fire Season begins May 1, 2024.
-For more information see Cal Fire November news release in the supporting documents below.
+• Residential burning suspended as of June 17, 2024.
+For more information see Cal Fire June 2024 news release in the supporting documents below.

-- Cal Fire Burn Permits are required for Residential, Agricultural and non-agricultural burning in County areas.
+• Cal Fire Burn Permits are required for Agricultural and non-agricultural burning in County areas.
 Available online at https://burnpermit.fire.ca.gov/

 Before you burn check with your local Fire Official or City Hall for residential burning restrictions.
 The following cities require residential burn permits year-round: Dorris, Etna, Ft Jones, McCloud, Montague, Mt Shasta, Weed, Yreka.